Hasselblad 503cx with 32-E Extension tube and 120mm Planar Makro 2019 copyright by Douglas Stockdale

 Okay, now that I realized that I needed to carefully follow the rules for mounting and unmounting an extension tube and lens; now which extension tube to purchase?

 I still wanted to purchase a single extension tube and I had two options; a 32-E (which is a 32mm extension tube) or a 56-E (56mm tube).
 The two previous 21mm had provided a combined 42mm of extension which seemed okay with my 150mm lens, but that lens did not focus as close compared to the 120mm Makro.
-Regretfully the Hasselblad lens charts did not make much sense to me, but my gut said that the 32mm would probably work really well with the 120mm Makro while the 56m might provide too much magnification for what I intended to photograph.
+Regretfully the Hasselblad lens charts did not make much sense to me, but my gut said that a 32mm tube would probably work really well with the 120mm Makro while the 56m might provide too much magnification for what I intended to photograph.
 Thus I bought a used 32-E extension tube that was stated to be in great shape.

 My 32-E extension tube arrived on Saturday and today was the film test.
 First, the extension tube was indeed in great shape (eBay seller will get a nice review).
 Second I took careful note to make sure the the extension tube was in alignment with the 120mm Makro lens.
 I then diligently followed the mounting sequence recommended by Hasselblad (above), which worked fine as well.
 I also practice unmounting as recommended and NO issues (praise the Lord!).